ReddyLab/CRADLE/README.md

       The same as `-genome`.
 This argument is deprecated and may be removed in a future release.
 Please use `-genome` instead.<br/> <br/>
 * Optional Arguments <br />
    !!
 Warning !!
 Some optional arguments are required depending on what you put in required arguments. <br />
-  -  -binSize <br />
-      The size of bin (bp) for correction.
-If you put '1', it means you want to correct read counts in single-bp resolution. (default=1)
   -  -mapFile <br />
       Mappability file in bigwig format.
 Required when 'map' is in '-biasType'.
 See 'Reference' if you want to download human mappability files (36mer, 50mer, 100mer for hg19 and hg38).
   -  -kmer <br />